knative/eventing/docs/eventing-api.md

 It can be one of the following values:
 - nil: default value, no specific format required.
 - &ldquo;JSON&rdquo;: indicates the event should be in structured mode.
-- &ldquo;binary&rdquo;: indicates the event should be in binary mode.
+- &ldquo;binary&rdquo;: indicates the event should be in binary mode.</p>
-- &ldquo;ingress&rdquo;: indicates the event should be in ingress mode.</p>
 </td>
 </tr>
 </tbody>